Andrew-Lees11/PersistantiOSKituraKit/ToDoServer/README.md

 #### PersistentiOSKituraKit Additions

-1. To use MySQL, `SwiftKueryMySQL` and `Swift-Kuery` have been added to the list of packages
+1. To use MySQL, `SwiftKueryMySQL` has been added to the list of packages

 ```swift
 .package(url: "https://github.com/IBM-Swift/SwiftKueryMySQL.git", .upToNextMinor(from: "1.0.0")),
 ```
-2. They are also added to the targets for `ToDoServer` and `Application`
+2.  `SwiftKueryMySQL` is also added to the targets for `ToDoServer` and `Application`
 ```swift
 .target(name: "ToDoServer", dependencies: [ .target(name: "Application"), "Kitura" , "HeliumLogger", "SwiftKueryMySQL"]),
 .target(name: "Application", dependencies: [ "Kitura", "KituraCORS", "CloudEnvironment", "Health" , "SwiftMetrics", "SwiftKueryMySQL"]),